ipfs/ipfs-docs/docs/concepts/what-is-ipfs.md

 IPFS prevents <VueCustomTooltip label="When a user is forced to continue using a product (such as a cloud computing service), because switching to another vendor is impractical, costly, legally constrained, or technically non-trivial / incompatible." underlined multiline is-medium>vendor lock-in</VueCustomTooltip> , as users have sovereignty over their data and infrastructure.
 This is enabled by content-addressing, which decouples the data from a single location or infrastructure provider.
 Unlike traditional cloud vendors, IPFS enables you to change data storage locations without changing things like APIs and data management.
 In addition, because IPFS is open-source, community-maintained and modular, users are not obligated to use a particular subsystem (described in [How IPFS works](#how-ipfs-works)).
 Instead, users can customize IPFS to accomodate their preferred technologies, needs and values.

+## Further reading

+- New to IPFS and wanting to dive deeper into the different subsystems that IPFS is comprised of and how each one works?
+See part 2, [**How IPFS Works**](../concepts//how-ipfs-works.md), of the [introduction to the basic concepts of IPFS](../concepts/README.md#learn-the-basics)
+- Are you looking for a list of implementations of the IPFS protocol, as well as more information on each implementation?
+See the [IPFS Implementations page](../concepts/ipfs-implementations.md).
+- Do you want to learn how IPFS is used by storage networks and other applications, or looking for inspiration for your own IPFS application?
+See the [usage ideas and examples](../concepts/usage-ideas-examples.md).
+- Are you interested in comparing IPFS to other similar technologies?
+See the [IPFS Comparisons page](../concepts/comparisons.md).